PetLabCo Logo

 If you’re planning on sharing some turkey with your dog this Thanksgiving or just thinking about adding it to your dog’s diet, make sure you avoid all seasonings.

-High fatty foods aren’t good for anyone – including your dog.
-Just like many other types of meat, turkey contains fatty parts, which also includes the skin.
+Turkey skin is bad for dogs.
+So are high-fatty parts of the bird.
 Remove these before giving turkey to your pup to avoid potential digestive issues or obesity.

 As mentioned above, turkey is okay for dogs to eat in moderation.
 But what’s the best way to add turkey to your dog’s diet safely?